All published articles of this journal are available on ScienceDirect.

 Introduction

-Depression has become a significant global health concern, ranking fourth among the world's diseases in 2022, according to WHO.
-In Indonesia, the 2018 Basic Health Research (Riskesdas) reported that over 12 million people aged ≥15 suffer from depression.
-Clustering provinces in Indonesia can assist the government in formulating appropriate policies and treatments for individuals suffering from depression.
+Depression is a major public health issue worldwide, ranking fourth among global diseases in 2022 according to the WHO.
+In Indonesia, the 2018 Basic Health Research (Riskesdas) reported that over 12 million individuals aged 15 and above suffer from depression.
+Identifying regional disparities in depression prevalence is essential to guide targeted mental health policies and interventions.

 Methods